-Its interface doesn't look great, but it protects your network effectively.
+The interface doesn't look great, but this distro protects your network effectively.

-As it's based on Ubuntu Server 8.04, installing eBox on your system is very similar to a normal Ubuntu install.
-You can also install the various components of eBox on to a generic Ubuntu LTS version by simply adding an APT repository and installing certain packages.
+It's based on the latest LTS release of Ubuntu Server, so installation is practically identical to installing Ubuntu Server itself, which means it's as straightforward as you'd expect it to be.
+You can also install the various components of Zentyal Server on to a generic Ubuntu LTS version by simply adding an APT repository and installing certain packages.

-This is useful if you already have a box lying around with Ubuntu installed on it, or if you only require certain parts of the eBox Platform (ebox-network and ebox-firewall, for example).
-This is because eBox has been built around the core of Ubuntu Server, and uses its components internally.
-For more information about the different ways that you can install eBox Platform, have a look at this page.
+This is useful if you already have a box lying around with Ubuntu installed on it, or if you only require certain parts of the Zentyal Server, such as its firewall.
+This is because Zentyal has been built around the core of Ubuntu Server, and uses its components internally.

-Once it's installed, you log into eBox with your browser, using the password you provided during installation.
-At this point, you may find yourself horrendously overwhelmed by the sheer number of options that eBox gives you.
-But rest assured, because once you find the firewall screen, configuring it is simple.
+Once it's installed, you can log into Zentyal locally through the Windows-like desktop interface, or access it remotely through your browser, using the user credentials you provided during installation.
+At this point, you may find yourself horrendously overwhelmed by the sheer number of options that Zentyal gives you.
+But rest assured, once you find the firewall screen, configuring it is simple.

-While eBox Platform is one of the biggest firewall distributions we tested in terms of the sheer size of the download, you've got to remember that it packs in a lot of features, including database and SIP servers, although it lacks Active Directory authentication.
+While Zentyal Server is one of the biggest firewall distributions we tested in terms of the sheer size of the download, you've got to remember that it packs in a lot of features, including database and SIP servers, although it lacks Active Directory authentication.

-We've also given eBox Platform extra marks for the fact that it offers so much by way of configuration, and provides almost everything you'd need to run your home or office network right from the default install.
+We've also given Zentyal Server extra marks for the fact that it offers so much by way of configuration, and provides almost everything you'd need to run your home or office network right from the default install.

 Don't be put off by the seemingly overwhelming interface, because this offers so much more than a firewall.